Djerys/ecys/README.rst

 * Components

 You should define your Component classes.
-The should not contain any logic.
+They should not contain any logic.
 Components might have initialization code, but no updating state logic.
 You can use *ecys.Component* to indicate your class as Component, but it's not obligatory.

 Example of simple Velocity component::

+    from dataclasses import dataclass

     @dataclass
     class Velocity(ecys.Component):